Dave Snowden Thinking

 Dave Snowden

-I’ve been to one of my favourite cities for most of the week, namely Copenhagen.
-I spent a lot of time there in IBM days thanks to the support of Hanna (I think I have the name right but its 25 years ago and I have lost touch with so if you are reading this […]
+I’ve been to Copenhagen, one of my favourite cities for most of the week.
+I spent a lot of time there in IBM days thanks to the support of Hanna (I think I have the name right, but it was 25 years ago and I have lost touch with so if you are reading this […]

 Read More